-There are three vital elements to establish a Defamation claim that must be proven by the plaintiff which include:
+There are three vital elements to establish a defamation claim that must be proven by the plaintiff, which include:

-- Identification; and
+- identification; and

-- Defamatory meaning.
+- defamatory meaning.

 The term plaintiff refers to the person who has been defamed and brings the action, and the term defendant(s) refers to the person or people who allegedly defamed the plaintiff.

-This is the founding element of a defamation claim and consists of a communication of a matter defamatory about you to some other person.
+This is the founding element of a defamation claim and consists of communication of a matter defamatory about you to some other person.

-The distinction between libel and slander no longer exists and instead both are now referred to as a publication.
+The distinction between libel and slander no longer exists, and instead both are now referred to as a publication.
 A publication occurs where the material is published (which can include spoken) and is received by the third party and understood.
 That is when the damage is presumed to have occurred.

 Each publication can give rise to a new and separate claim.

 Identification of the plaintiff in the publication is an essential element to the cause of action.
 It must be shown that the defendant published the defamatory matter ‘of and concerning’ the plaintiff or ‘about’ the plaintiff.
-Identification can be by name but it does not necessarily have to be.
+Identification can be by name, but it does not necessarily have to be.

-A person can be sufficiently identified also by title or other information that a reasonable person would associate with the plaintiff such as ‘the Chief Executive Office of the AFL…” which would be easily discernible and enough to establish this element.
+A person can be sufficiently identified also by title or other information that a reasonable person would associate with the plaintiff such as ‘the Chief Executive Officer of the AFL…” which would be easily discernible and enough to establish this element.